- poetry (27)

 *All figures rounded.
 Sources: Brzezinski, Z., Out of Control: Global Turmoil on the Eve of the Twenty-first Century, 1993; Courtois, S., Le Livre Noir du Communism, 1997; Heinsohn, G., Lexikon der Völkermorde, 1999, 2nd ed.; Heinsohn, G., Söhne und Weltmacht, 2006, 8th ed.; Rummel.
 R., Death by Government, 1994; Small, M. and Singer, J.D., Resort to Arms: International and Civil Wars 1816-1980, 1982; White, M., "Death Tolls for the Major Wars and Atrocities of the Twentieth Century," 2003.

 Looking at the above is enough to make my skin crawl.
 The authors of the above wanted to examine the relative level of death in the Israeli-Palestian conflict.
 As you can see, it ranks 49th.
 It is not about simply making comparisons, but seeing the extent to which certain conflicts attract significantly more attention than others.
 I only hope that this present century is different, but I have my doubts.
-I think the world that Thomas Hobbes described is still very much the one we live in.
+I think the world that Thomas Hobbes described is still very much the one we live in.-Adam

 Thursday, September 27, 2007